 Why use film crew fixers to film in Zambezi National Park in Zimbabwe

-Film crew fixers is a company based in Uganda that assists production agencies and filming companies in South and East African countries as a whole.
+Africa Fixers is a company based in Uganda that assists production agencies and filming companies in South and East African countries as a whole.
 We handle all fixer services required with our professional team of local fixers and driver guides.
 We have all the relevant connections with other service providers and government agencies to make sure that accreditation and filming permits are processed in a short time.
 Contact us for details and all relevant information you would like to know for successful filming in Zambezi national park in Zimbabwe.